notleowang/A-Heros-Adventure/README.md

 # Personal Project

 This is the first personal project I made, using Java and JavaSwing.
+For the IDE, I used IntelliJ IDEA.
 During my time working on this project, I became familiar with coding in Java and understanding different libraries.
 Working on this project was a lot of fun, and although it was not the best product, I think it was a great start to beginning my programming experience.

 ## A 2D Platformer Game by Leo Wang